k2view-academy/K2View-Academy/articles/TDM/tdm_gui/02_tdm_gui_user_types.md

 ## Permission Groups Mapping

-### How the TDM Identifies the User Type (Permission Group)?
+### How does TDM Identify the User Type (Permission Group)?

 The TDM GUI application is pre-integrated with [Fabric Web Framwork](/articles/30_web_framework/02_preintegrated_apps_overview.md).
-The user logins into the Fabric Web Framework and **Fabric authenticates the user**.
+The user logs into the Fabric Web Framework and **Fabric authenticates the user**.
 The TDM GUI application gets the **user id** and the user's **Fabric roles** from the user's session.

-The users are defined and each user can be attached to one or several user groups in their organization.
+The users are defined and each user can be attached to one or several user groups in the organization.

 The user groups are defined in the organization's service provider and must be defined in advance in Fabric as [Fabric roles](/articles/17_fabric_credentials/02_fabric_credentials_commands.md#create-role).